 The garage provides safe, dry bike storage and beyond which lies a separate utility room with full washing facilities and clothes airers.

 Just down the road is a popular pub serving great food (less than 5mins walk away), and there are any number of stunning walks available from the front door.

 All linen, towels and logs for the fire are included.

-Please note that we accept well behaved pets at our discretion - please call us on 01829 782800 prior to booking to confirm.
+Please note that we accept well behaved pets at our discretion - please call us prior to booking to confirm.

 There is a welcome hamper on arrival containing essentials, a bottle of bubbly and seasonal goodies.